 Riot ... what riot?

 John Thicknesse's memorable headline lives forever.
-Describing play on the fourth day of the first Test between West Indies and England, EW Swanton confessed in the Daily Telegraph: "Typing this with more than a whiff of tear gas making things unpleasant in the press box, one is confused by events ..."
+Describing play on the fourth day of the second Test between West Indies and England, EW Swanton confessed in the Daily Telegraph: "Typing this with more than a whiff of tear gas making things unpleasant in the press box, one is confused by events ..."

 The trigger had come a few minutes earlier, when Basil Butcher had been caught left-handed, low down behind the wicket by Jim Parks off Basil D'Oliveira's bowling from the north end of the ground.
 Neither Barbadian umpire Cortez Jordan at square leg nor standing umpire, Douglas Sang-Hue from Jamaica, needed to signal: Butcher walked immediately when he saw his leg glance fail.

 Sabina Park is a small, dedicated cricket ground.
 The elliptical arena has a raised north-south wicket with short boundaries behind the bowlers.
 The Jamaican Broadcasting Corporation (JBC) radio commentary team occupied a box directly behind the wicket, three storeys above ground.
 Above the commentary booth was a covered platform for newsreel cameramen.